betzRyan8/bayesian-NFL/README.md

 ---

 ## Reproducibility
-All data prepocessing steps were conducted in Python using the `Pandas` library.
+All data preprocessing steps were conducted in Python using the `Pandas` library.
-All statistcal modeling and analysis were conducted in R using the `rstanarm` package.
+All statistical modeling and analysis were conducted in R using the `rstanarm` package.

 ## Author
 **Ryan Betz**